build-trust/ockam/documentation/use-cases/end-to-end-encryption-with-rust/README.md

 are compromised, our application is also compromised.

-Transport layer security protocols are unable to protect application messages because their protection is limited by the length and duration of the underlying transport connection.
+Transport layer security protocols are unable to protect application messages because their protection is constrained by the length and duration of the underlying transport connection.
 If there is an intermediary between Alice and Bob, the transport connection between Alice and the intermediary is completely different from the transport connection between Bob and the intermediary.

 This is why the intermediary has full `CRUD` permissions on the messages in motion.

 In environments like _Microservices, Internet-of-Things, and Edge Computing_ there are usually many such intermediaries.
 Our application’s vulnerability surface quickly grows and becomes unmanageable.

 ### Mutually Authenticated, End-to-End Encrypted Secure Channels with Ockam

-[Ockam](https://github.com/ockam-network/ockam) is a suite of programming libraries that make it simple, for applications, to create any number of lightweight, mutually-authenticated, end-to-end encrypted secure channels.
+[Ockam](https://github.com/ockam-network/ockam) is a suite of programming libraries that make it simple for applications to create any number of lightweight, mutually-authenticated, end-to-end encrypted secure channels.
 These channels use cryptography to guarantee end-to-end integrity, authenticity, and confidentiality of messages.

 An application can use Ockam Secure Channels to enforce __least-privileged access__ to commands, data, configuration, machine-learning models, and software updates that are flowing, as messages, between its distributed parts.
-Intermediary services and compromised software (that may be running within the same network boundary) no longer has implicit CRUD permissions on our application's messages.
+Intermediary services and compromised software (that may be running within the same network boundary) no longer have implicit CRUD permissions on our application's messages.
 Instead, we have granular control over access permissions – tampering or forgery of _data-in-motion_ is immediately detected.

 With end-to-end secure channels, we can make the vulnerability surface of our application strikingly small.